Who is he? The Brave Youngster

 Banjo’s parents Sue and Elvis lived at an Animal Care College, but by 2012 it was apparent to the college that the capuchin group was unsuitable for students to practise hands-on animal care on and Wild Futures’ Monkey Sanctuary was asked to rehome the whole group.
 Banjo was born at the college as the first of four youngsters.

 On the way to his new home in Cornwall, Banjo paid a visit to the Sanctuary’s veterinary for a thorough health check - and to have a vasectomy.
 The Sanctuary has a non-breeding policy as we do not believe primates should be bred to spend their lives in captivity and at three years of age Banjo was old enough to have the procedure at the same time as his vet check, something which will save him an extra vet trip in the future.

 Banjo’s mum Sue is a high ranking member in the group and Banjo has inherited his position from her.
 He is a naturally confident young male who already shows a great interest in group politics.
-When the keepers are trying to move members of this group to enable the cleaning routine to take place, Banjo is often acting as helpful “police”; shuffling unwilling members of the group out of areas to be emptied.
-It is possible that Banjo’s aspirations may put him in conflict with his father Elvis in the future, as male capuchins normally migrate on reaching maturity, but for several years still to come Banjo’s life is all about games and fun with adoring friend Amy and little sister Roccita.
+When the carers are trying to move members of this group to enable the cleaning routine to take place, Banjo is often acting as helpful 'police'; shuffling unwilling members of the group out of areas to be emptied.
+It is possible that Banjo’s aspirations may put him in conflict with his father Elvis in the future, as male capuchins normally migrate on reaching maturity, but for several years still to come Banjo’s life is all about games and fun with little sister Roccita.

 Adopting Banjo means that you are helping to provide the resources needed to give Banjo the best life possible.
 Your adoption also enables Wild Futures to continue its vital work campaigning for an end to the primate pet trade in the UK and abroad.